ppamment/wledcast/README.md

 This was mostly created with the idea of casting to an LED matrix in mind, but there's no reason you couldn't use it to cast to a strip or an alien covered in strips.
 You'd just need to use your imagination a bit more to work out what mapped where.

+Looks great displaying a visualiser from whichever audio player you choose.

-There are loads of cool visualisations on youtube etc that look good even at relatively low resolution
+There are loads of cool visualisations/VJ set etc on youtube etc that look great too.

 Issues and PRs are welcomed.
 This is still alpha at the moment.
 I have only really tested on windows but theoretically it should work on linux and MacOS too.